What are a CASA volunteer’s main responsibilities?

 How much time does it take to be a CASA volunteer?

-Training to be a CASA volunteer is 30 hours over 5 weeks.
+Training to be a CASA volunteer is 40 hours over 2 weeks between both in person and online courses.
 The time you put into investigating your case will reflect the needs and size of the family in the case you choose.
 The average advocate spends 3-5 hours a month.

 Do I choose my case?